General Power of Attorney for the Registry of Transparency and Final Beneficiaries in Costa Rica

 To solve this, the only option is to delegate the filing to someone who does have a BCCR digital signature.
 But delegating business management raises legitimate questions about asset protection: What protections does my property have?
 Who can decide about my assets?

-The Solution: Limited and Well-Structured General Power of Attorney
+The Solution: General Power of Attorney with Limitation on Asset Disposal

 The General Power of Attorney, by definition, is the broadest notarial instrument in Costa Rica — it authorizes the attorney-in-fact to act in practically all matters of the principal.
 This is where many investors’ concerns arise: “Am I giving someone the authority to sell my property without my being able to intervene?”